x

 In addition, Denmark produces high levels of emissions (45 515 kilo tonnes (kt), according to the United Nations Framework Convention on Climate Change (UNFCCC) in 2021) from the agriculture and land use, transport and energy sectors.
 Despite high ambitions, studies into climate mitigation in Denmark have cast doubts about the viability of achieving the national 2030 target of 70% emissions reduction and several analyses have demonstrated the need for additional municipal action if the 2050 targets are to be met.

-However, the LCAPs also identify several major barriers that are hindering the uptake of CCM and CCA measures.
+However, the LCAPs also identify several major barriers that are hindering the uptake of climate change mitigation and adaptation measures.
 These are linked to the intrinsic nature of climate action which is highly complex, and often requires systemic changes.
 Barriers to the full implementation of the LCAPs themselves are linked to governance, lack of finance, the difficulty of engaging civil society and building capacity at municipal level, as well as technological, innovation and research issues.

 OBJECTIVES

-The project will play a pivotal role in strengthening CCM and CCA management, help to build capacity and setup a solid governance model involving the relevant competent authorities and stakeholders at local, regional and national levels.
+The project aims to play a pivotal role in strengthening CCM and CCA management, build capacity and setup a solid governance model involving the relevant competent authorities and stakeholders at local, regional and national levels.
 LIFE ACT will directly target the LCAPs of 27 municipalities, including around 300 employees.

 The project’s specific objectives are listed below: